Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 The Three Systems That Keep You Upright

-Your ability to know which way is up comes from a collaboration between three key systems: the vestibular system, vision, and proprioception.
+Your ability to know which way is up comes from a collaboration between three key systems: the vestibular system, vision, and the somatosensory system.
 Each plays a unique role, and together they keep you balanced and aware of your position in space.
 Think of it as a team effort, where all members need to work together for things to go smoothly.
-If one member gets out of line, the other two try to pick up the slack and correct course.
+If one member gets out of line, the other two try to pick up the slack and correct course through a process called sensory reweighting.

 1. The Vestibular System: Your Inner Ear's Compass